 There are a few asset classes and investment vehicles to choose from when starting to invest in index funds.

 Asset classes are broad categories and types of investments, like stocks and bonds.
 Investment vehicles are specific investments that you buy and sell.
 Below is an overview of both:

 - Equities / Stocks – pieces of individual companies

 - Bonds – a loan that you issue to a company, government, etc.

-- Individual Stocks – buying pieces of individual companies, like Apple (AAPL) and Walmart (WMT).
+- Individual Stocks – buying pieces of individual companies in the stock market, like Apple (AAPL) and Walmart (WMT).

-- Mutual Funds – A group of assets (typically stocks, but can be bonds and other vehicles) that you can purchase by pooling money with other investors (i.e. VTSAX).
-Allows for easy diversification, but are usually actively managed by fund managers, which leads to higher costs.
+- Mutual Funds – A group of assets (typically stocks, but can be bonds and other vehicles) that you can purchase by pooling money with other investors (i.e. VTSAX, a dividend mutual fund).
+Provide easy diversification, but are usually actively managed, which leads to higher costs.

-- ETFs & Index Funds – A group of assets (typically stocks, but can be bonds and other vehicles) that you can purchase by pooling money with other investors (i.e. SCHX).
-Allows for easy diversification, and mirror various markets/funds (like the S&P 500) without active management.
+- ETFs & Index Funds – A group of assets (typically stocks, but can be bonds and other vehicles) that you can purchase by pooling money with other investors (i.e. SCHX, a large-cap ETF).
+Allows for easy diversification, and mirrors a market index (like the S&P 500 index or total stock market index) without active management.

-- Bonds – Bonds can be invested in individually or through ETFs and various funds.
-They offer a lower return (typically 2-3% annual) and are deemed as safer investments than stocks (you will get paid unless the underlying entity behind the bond defaults).
+- Bonds – Bonds can be invested in individually or through ETFs and various bond index funds.
+They offer a lower return (typically 2-3% annually) and are viewed as safer investments than a stock.

-Creating your own lazy portfolio is also a great option for this step.
+- Creating your own lazy portfolio is a great option for this step.